-Domain names are an increasingly important component of brand and Customer Relationship Management.
-That is why it is vital that you have access to the recourse you need in cases where your rights are infringed.
+Website domain names are an increasingly important component of brand and customer relationship management.
+That is why it is vital that you have access to the recourse you need when your rights are infringed.

-At Cleveland Scott York, we are able to help you prevent cases of “cybersquatting”, where another party unjustifiably registers a domain name associated with your business, and assist with remedial actions should an incident of cybersquatting take place.
+We help clients prevent ‘cybersquatting’, where another party unjustifiably registers a domain name associated with your business.
+We also assist with remedial actions should an incident of cybersquatting take place.

 For disputes broader than just bad faith domain registration, we are also able to assist with trade mark litigation.